Lump (song)

 "Lump" is a song by alternative rock band the Presidents of the United States of America.
-It was released in August 1995 by Columbia Records and included on their album The Presidents of the United States of America (1995).
+It was released in August 1995 by Columbia Records and included on their self-titled debut album (1995).
 The song reached number one on the US Billboard Modern Rock Tracks chart the same year.

 Composer Chris Ballew said that the lyrics combined his own history of having a benign tumor in the head with a vision he had of a woman in a swamp, while employing the word "lump" because Ballew was fond of it.
 The musical part was described by Ballew as him "trying to write a Buzzcocks song".
 Ballew considers it his favorite composition.
 The music video for the song was directed by Roman Coppola.
 "Lump" has been covered or remade by several artists, including the Johnstones and "Weird Al" Yankovic.

 Musical style

-Musically, Lump is a grunge, pop-punk, alternative rock, post-grunge, and pop rock song.
+Musically, Lump is mainly a post-grunge and alternative rock song.
+It has also been described as pop-punk with influences of grunge and pop rock.